Dual Enrollment FAQ

 to another C.C.C. program until the initial program has been completed.

 2. If a public school student begins a College Credit Certificate program, and subsequently qualifies for an Associate Degree program, the student may add general education courses to his/her selected courses.

 Question 15: Will dual enrollment courses transfer to other colleges and universities?

 Dual enrollment college credit will transfer to any public college or university offering that course with the same prefix and number and must be treated as though taken at the receiving institution.

 However, upon high school graduation if students do not attend the same college or university where they earned the dual enrollment credit, how transfer credits are applied to general education, prerequisite and degree programs may vary at the receiving institution.

 Question 16: How many high school credits are awarded for each dual enrollment course?

-Please talk with your high school guidance counselor and view the Dual Enrollment Course Equivalency List online.
-This list specifies the postsecondary courses that you may use to meet subject area high school graduation requirements and the high school credit that will be awarded by your school.
+Please talk with your high school guidance counselor and view the Dual Enrollment Course Equivalency List online at the Florida Dept. of Education website.
+This list, available on the Florida DOE site, specifies the postsecondary courses that you may use to meet subject area high school graduation requirements and the high school credit that will be awarded by your school.
 Some academic courses count for one full high school credit while other courses will count for a .5 high school credit.
 Typically six postsecondary credit hours equal one high school credit, but, as noted above, this will vary according to the course.

 Question 17: What is Early Admission?